ADGEfficiency/dsr-rl/notes/markdown/8_sota.md

 Note again, however, that the simpler and more robust approach in Learning to Think [27] does not insist on using M for step by step planning.
 Instead, C can learn to use M’s subroutines (parts of M’s weight matrix) for arbitrary computational purposes but can also learn to ignore M when M is useless and when ignoring M yields better performance.
 Nevertheless, at least in our present C—M variant, M’s predictions are essential for teaching C, more like in some of the early C—M systems [20, 21, 22], but combined with evolution or black box optimization.
 ```

-# Closing thoughts

-Exploration versus exploitation

-Test your models on simple problems

-Reinforcement learning is sample inefficient

-Deep RL is hard

-Reward engineering is key